Review our upcoming tennis class schedules on page 104 of the Spring/Summer 2019 Explore! guide.

 - Novice: For 7 to 9 year-olds beginning to learn racquet skills with minimal tennis experience.

-- Junior and Adult Beginner: Individual with limited tennis experience.
+- Junior and Adult Skill Builder: Individual with limited tennis experience.
 Wants to learn the fundamentals of tennis.

 - Junior and Adult Intermediate I: Individual with developing skills.
 Wants to improve fundamental strokes.
 Requires additional work on service motion and complete review of basic strokes.